 - 1. Trees, shrubs, and other vegetation indicated to remain or to be relocated will not be removed. - 2.
 Minor roots and branches of trees indicated to remain will be cut in a clean and careful manner where such roots and branches obstruct installation of new construction. - 3.
 Cleared vegetation, specifically woody material, will not be stored within 100 feet of wetlands or waterbodies to avoid impacts to water quality. - 4.
 Hand methods will be used for clearing within tree protection zone. - 5.
 Any chipped black cherry tree material will be segregated and disposed of at a landfill.
-A list of approved disposal locations will be submitted to DPS Staff and NYSDEC prior to construction. - 6.
+A list of approved disposal locations will be submitted to DPS Staff via an EM&CP change order if needed to supplement the current list in this EM&CP (Appendix L). - 6.
 Burning of debris onsite is not permitted. - 7.
-Disposal of all diseased Elmwood will occur within 4 days after cutting to prevent the spread of the invasive insect as described in Section 9.4. - 8.
+Disposal of all diseased trees will occur within 4 days after cutting to prevent the spread of the invasive insect as described in Section 9.4. - 8.
 All vegetation clearing and disposal will comply with all NYSDEC regulations regarding invasive species. - 9.
 No logs or other woody material will be left in any designated floodway or other flood hazard area.